Last Updated on February 13, 2021

 - While that is happening, prepare an ice bath.
 Put ice in a large enough bowl to hold a bowl large enough to hold the yogurt.
 Add water to make the ice bath.

 - Carefully remove the container from the water and empty it into the large bowl.
 Let the milk get to 115 F / 46 C before proceeding, Remove some of the water from the container of water and replace it with cold water until it gets to at least 100 F / 37 C. Set the immersion tool to 109 F/ 43 C.

 - Use a ladle to take a cup of the warm milk to put it in a small bowl.

 - Add the half cup of yogurt to the warm milk and whisk it until it is thoroughly mixed in.
 Pour that mixture back into the warm milk.

 - Put the yogurt mixture in the container you wish and gently lower it into the preheated water.
-Keep the yogurt in the water for at least 6 hours.
+Keep the yogurt in the water for at least 6 hours, 8 hours preferred.
 Refrigerate it overnight and be happy the next morning!